Skip to main content

 No. Each application will be treated separately and on its own merits and against other applications received at the time.

 Please do not assume we know everything about your organisation.
 Aside from attaching recent society minutes and the requisite quotes, it is worthwhile to 'paint a picture' about your project or organisation.
-Do not include any original documentation that you may want back, photocopies are fine.
+This should be a short and precise note saying who you are and what you need the money for.

-No. But if you have been turned down because you do not qualify for funding, rather than the Trust having insufficient funds available or choosing not to support your funding request for whatever reason, then you will need to modify your application before re-applying.
+Pelorus Trust allows you to apply to us up to four times in any twelve-month period regardless if they are approved or declined.
+If your organisation has exceeded the 4 applications limit within the last 365 days your application might be withdrawn for this reason.
+This is done at the discretion of Pelorus Trust.
+If you have been turned down because you do not qualify for funding, rather than the Trust having insufficient funds available or choosing not to support your funding request for whatever reason, then you will need to modify your application before re-applying.
 Please also note that the Trust cannot fund retrospectively.

-The Pelorus Board of Trustees will usually meet twice monthly to consider applications, although this may vary due to seasonal demand.
-Please check the Left Side-bar section of this website as upcoming closing dates are displayed for your information.
-The Trust will consider all applications that are complete each time they meet and will seldom 'hold-over' applications.
-This means that the applicant will know in a short space of time whether they are successful or not.
-Either way your organisation will be notified of the Trustees decision, in writing, within seven days after the Trust meeting.
+Grant NPC meetings are normally held within 15 days after the closing date.
+The Pelorus Trust NPC Board will usually meet twice monthly to consider applications, although this may vary due to demand and the time of year.
+Please check the Application Closing Dates listed below on this page.
+The Trust will consider all applications that are compliant at each NPC meeting and has the option to "hold-over' any applications to the next NPC meeting.
+This means that the applicant should know within 15 days of the meeting taking place if they are successful or not.
+Either way your organisation will be notified of the Trustees decision, by email, within 15 days after the NPC Trust meeting.

 No. We fund many different clubs and organisations across the community, although it would be fair to say that the majority of applications received would be from amateur sports clubs, which is then reflected in our funding pattern.
 A full list of our recipients for the last financial year is posted on this website.